xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 ```

-From the Ubuntu box, you should be able to Ping the XR Gig0/0/0/0 interface:
+From the Ubuntu box, you should be able to ping the XR Gig0/0/0/0 interface:

 ```shell
 vagrant@vagrant-ubuntu-trusty-64:~$ ping 11.1.1.10 -c 2